MagnusPer/Balboa-GS510SZ/README.md

 <img src="https://github.com/MagnusPer/Balboa-GS510SZ/blob/main/measurements/Complete%20Sequence.JPG" width="1000">

-Display shows **37.5C** - How does that translates into the bitstream, why not 8 ??
+Display shows **37.5C** - How does that translates into the bitstream??

 ### Conclusion
-- The clock is pulsing 7 times for each byte - really strange behaviour!! <br />
+- The clock is pulsing 7 times for each byte - really strange behaviour, why not 8 !! <br />
 - Totaly of 6 bytes in each cycle <br />
 - Each cycle is repeted every 20 ms <br />
 - One cycle duration 1.88 ms